CarbonFxModules/carbonfx-modules-lib/README.md

 ## The Problem

-I've been building strategies for several years and have a pretty extensive colleciton of bots and indicators.
+I've been building strategies for several years and have a pretty extensive collection of bots and indicators.
 A problem emerged over time, where I had lots interesting pieces of entry, exit, and money management logic stuct in files, but no way to easily mix and match them into new strategies.